 About the Report

-The climate crisis and the Israeli government’s commitment to reducing greenhouse gas emissions highlight the need to reduce food waste and use food rescue as a policy tool for reducing greenhouse gas emissions as well.
-The prevention of food waste and promotion of food rescue are important economic and environmental tools for implementing the decision the government made in July 2021, to reduce the amount of landfilled waste by 71% by 2030.
-According to the report’s findings, 1.8 million tons of food and packaging waste were thrown away in the past year, and the environmental damage caused by food waste is estimated at NIS 3.4 billion.
+The prevention of food waste and promotion of food rescue are important economic and environmental tools for implementing the Government’s July 2021 decision mandating a 71% reduction in the amount of waste sent to landfill by 2030.
+According to the report’s findings, 2 million tons of food and packaging waste were discarded in the past year.
+The environmental damage caused by this waste was estimated at NIS 3.6 billion.

-The report, based on BDO’s economic model for the food industry, includes comprehensive and detailed research regarding the scope of the various types of food waste in Israel.
-It reveals the potential for food rescue in each of the stages of the food production value chain as well as the environmental cost of food waste at each stage.
+This report is based on an economic model for the food industry developed by BDO.
+It includes comprehensive, detailed research on the extent of different types of food waste in Israel.
+Furthermore, the report reveals the potential for food rescue at each stage of the value chain in the food production process and the environmental costs of food waste at each stage.

-The report’s findings indicate that food rescue is highly viable from an economic, social, and environmental perspective.
-Every shekel invested in food rescue makes it possible to rescue food with a direct value of NIS 3.6.
-When taking into account the environmental impact of food waste, every shekel invested in food rescue creates NIS 4.2 in value for the national economy.
+The findings presented below show that food rescue is extremely worthwhile from an economic, social, and environmental perspective.
+Every shekel invested in food rescue produces a direct value of NIS 3.6.
+If the environmental impact of food rescue is considered, the economic value of each shekel invested in food rescue creates NIS 4.2 in value for the national economy.

-It is our hope that this report will serve as a basis for public discussion regarding the problem of food waste and assist in the formulation of national policy steps that will lead to a real change in food waste and rescue patterns in Israel, both in routine times and in times of emergency.
+It is our hope that this report will serve as the foundation for public discourse on food waste, and as a tool for developing national policy to stimulate genuine change in food waste and rescue patterns in Israel.